spread-ai/docs-appsmith-fork/writing-code-in-studio/async-js-settings.md

 In the Studio environment, a function is termed as **async** if you are performing one of the below actions:

-* You have an `asyn` keyword that marks the asynchronous execution of the function.
+* You have an `async` keyword that marks the asynchronous execution of the function.

 ```js
 export default{